 Mustard greens have a spicy, rich flavor and are great juiced with celery and/or cucumbers or added to salads, wraps, nori rolls, soups, stews, or stir-fry.
 They are also wonderful steamed.

 Healthy Sauté: Heat 5 tablespoons of broth (vegetable or chicken) or water in a stainless steel skillet.
 Once bubbles begin to form add mustard greens, cover, and Healthy Sauté for 5 minutes.
-Toss with our Mediterranean Dressing which includes 1 tablespoon of lemon juice, 1 medium clove garlic (pressed or chopped), 3 tablespoons of extra virgin olive oil, salt and black pepper to taste.
+Toss with a Mediterranean Dressing which includes 1 tablespoon of lemon juice, 1 medium clove garlic (pressed or chopped), 3 tablespoons of extra virgin olive oil, salt and black pepper to taste.
 Top with your favorite optional ingredients.

 Young mustard greens make great additions to salads.
 Serve healthy sautéed mustard greens with walnuts.
 Adding chopped mustard greens to a pasta salad gives it a little kick.
 One of our favorite combinations is chopped tomatoes, pine nuts, goat cheese, pasta, and mustard greens tossed with a little olive oil.

 Mustard greens are available in several red and green varieties and can range from mild to spicy hot.
-They can be found are your local supermarket, farmer’s market, asian market, health food store, and specialty produce stores.
+They can be found are your local supermarket, farmer’s market, Asian market, health food store, and specialty produce stores.

 Growing mustards from seed or seedling, you can start them outdoors 3 weeks before your last frost date.
 If you would like a more steady harvest, plant mustard green seeds about every 3 weeks to give you a successive harvest.